nacho692/pa-dlna-chromecast/docs/source/pa-dlna.rst

    Set the log level of the stderr logging console (default: info).

+.. option:: --systemd

+   Run as a systemd service unit.

 .. option::  --logfile PATH, -f PATH

    Add a file logging handler set at ``debug`` log level whose path name is PATH.